Hindu festivals

 calendar, for example) of calendars.
 These discrepancies gave birth

-to the united Hindu calendar - a variant of the Saka
+to ONE united Hindu calendar - a variant of the Saka

 calendar was modified and established as the Indian